ECBSU/genomics-scripts/genome_binning/bin_identification/General_fasta_identification/README.md

 # Fasta identification pipeline
 ## Info
-This pipeline identifies .fasta files by annotating with prokka, extracting the 16S sequences from the prokka annotation, and BLASTing the 16S genes against the ncbi nt database.
+This pipeline identifies .fasta files by annotating with barrnap, extracting the SSU sequences and BLASTing against the ncbi nt database.

 It also runs BLASTn and MEGAN on each fasta, and creates a summary of the MEGAN output (so the megan application doesnt have to be opened, and the .rma doesn't have to be imported)